PushYourLuck/underline.center/launch-party.markdown

       }
 </style>

-Hello <span class="squiggle" id="name"></span>, come see our new space/hang with us this sunday night at link from 6:30pm onwards.
+# Hello <span class="squiggle" id="name"></span>

+We'd love to show you what we've been working on the past few months.
+This space is nothing without the people and community to fill it, and you are needed to help make it _our_ space.

+**Join us this Sunday at 6:30pm at the <a href="https://maps.app.goo.gl/qa4yF16LJ7cGSE6EA" target="_blank">Underline Center</a>**.

-We've got food, drinks, and some activities planned so please plan to stay for a while.
+We've got food, drinks, games, and other activities so please plan to stay for a while.

+With love and squiggles,<br>Punjit & Karthik

-FAQs:
+# FAQs:
-* Dress code: wear something printed or with squiggly lines (see our social media)
+* We won't have any alcohol since it's a commercial property (BYOB _isn't_ allowed either)
+* We will wrap up by 10:30pm
+* Suggested dress code: Anything with prints, squiggly lines, or abstract shapes and colors.
-* If you are considering getting us a gift:
+* If you are considering getting us a gift, we'd prefer:
-    * a small plant for our terrace garden
+    * a small shade-friendly plant for our terrace garden
-    * something small we can put on display in our shelf
+    * something small we can put on display in our main shelf
-* We can't have alcohol since it's a commercial property (BYOB _isn't_ allowed either)
-* We'll wind up around 10:30pm

 <script>